LULIU1816/TwoSLSanalysis/README.md

-# TwoSLSanaylsis
+# TwoSLSanalysis

-TwoSLSanaylsis is an  two-stage least squares procedure for TCGA analysis.
-TwoSLSanylsis can provide the estimate of causal effect with the survival data download from TCGA.
+TwoSLSanalysis is an  two-stage least squares procedure for TCGA analysis.
+TwoSLSanalysis can provide the estimate of causal effect with the survival data download from TCGA.

 # Installation

-It is easy to install the development version of TwoSLSanylsis package using the 'devtools' package.
+It is easy to install the development version of TwoSLSanalysis package using the 'devtools' package.
 The typical install time on a "normal" desktop computer is less than one minute.

 ```
 # install.packages("devtools")
 library(devtools)
-install_github("LULIU1816/TwoSLSanaylsis")
+install_github("LULIU1816/TwoSLSanalysis")
 ```

 # Usage

-The main function is *TwoSLSanaylsis* for two stage analysis of cancer (eg.Lung adenocarcinoma (LUAD)) individual level data downloaded from TCGA, other functions *casecontrolfunction* which has a 1:1 case-control gene expression data; *edgeRfunction* which performs a differentially expressed genes analysis required edgeR package; *ChAMPfunction* which performs a differentially methylated genes analysis required ChAMP package; *selectmethysample*, *selectexpressionsample* which selects the tumor and normal tissues in methylation and expression respectively; *overlapaverage* which averages the repeated measures data of LUAD methylation if exisit, and concrete analysis should be made according to concrete circumstance; *clinicalfunction* which performs clinical data such as transforming one type of data to another; *stage1function* which obtains predictions of the first stage with the advantage of fast computation and memory release.
-Moreover, you can find the instructions by '?TwoSLSanylsis','?casecontrolfunction' and so on.
+The main function is *TwoSLSanalysis* for two stage analysis of cancer (eg.Lung adenocarcinoma (LUAD)) individual level data downloaded from TCGA, other functions *casecontrolfunction* which has a 1:1 case-control gene expression data; *edgeRfunction* which performs a differentially expressed genes analysis required edgeR package; *ChAMPfunction* which performs a differentially methylated genes analysis required ChAMP package; *selectmethysample*, *selectexpressionsample* which selects the tumor and normal tissues in methylation and expression respectively; *overlapaverage* which averages the repeated measures data of LUAD methylation if exisit, and concrete analysis should be made according to concrete circumstance; *clinicalfunction* which performs clinical data such as transforming one type of data to another; *stage1function* which obtains predictions of the first stage with the advantage of fast computation and memory release.
+Moreover, you can find the instructions by '?TwoSLSanalysis','?casecontrolfunction' and so on.

 library(TwoSLSanaylsis)

-?TwoSLSanaylsis
+?TwoSLSanalysis

 ?casecontrolfunction